If you could travel anywhere in the world, where would it be?

 Photo courtesy of Curacao Tourist Board

 Curacao’s location south of the hurricane belt eases any worry of weather ruining a perfect day at its more than 30 beaches.
 February, during the island’s carnival celebration, is a great time to visit.
 A wide range of accommodations from simple B&Bs to luxury resorts is available, and many airlines sell economical packages that include your flight and hotel stay.
-Check NEA Vacations for discounted prices on hotels and airfares.
+Check NEA Vacations for airfare and discounted prices on hotels.

 An alternative to the Swiss Alps